Brand Management 2600-MSMdz1zmZM

 Methods:

-Knowledge Assessment: Written test
+Knowledge Assessment: Written Test

-Skills Assessment: Group project
+Skill Assessment: Group Project

-Social Competencies Assessment: Observation during classes
+Social Competence Assessment: Classroom Observation

-• Participation in discussions and debates
+• Active participation in discussions and debates.

-• Ability to listen to others and respond to their opinions
+• Ability to listen to others and respond to their opinions.

-Presentations and Public Speaking:
+Presentation and Public Speaking

 Criteria

-Skills Assessment:
+Skill Assessment:

-✔ Relevance to the topic – the project must address the given problem and meet academic requirements.
+✔ Relevance to the Topic – the project should address the stated problem and meet the substantive requirements. ✔ Accuracy of analysis – application of appropriate methods and tools in assessing situations/problems.

-Organizational Criteria:
+Organizational criteria

 ✔ Project structure – logical organization of content (introduction, analysis, conclusions, recommendations).

-✔ Communication – ability to express thoughts clearly and actively listen.
+✔ Communication – ability to clearly express thoughts and actively listen.

 ✔ Ethics and responsibility – reliability and respect for others.